jhudson8/gwm-lib/README.md

-gulp-web-modules plugin which will copy the contents of all files in a lib directory to the head of the base javascript file
+gulp-web-modules plugin which will copy the contents of all files in a lib directory to the head of the associated section javascript file

 Add section handlebars precompiling to your gulp-web-modules project.

 Usage
 -----
-Your handlebars template should be located in a file called *templates* within your section directory
+If you include a lib directory within any *section*, all files within that directly will be included as global resources in the transpiled section javascript code
 ```
     {project root}
+    |-- {section name}
         |-- lib
             |-- myfile.js
 ```

 Install